-You can also choose a combination of the 3 specialisations - in this case you get no specialty designation - but on the other hand, you will have the possibility of a broader composition of the subjects you're interested in.
+You can also choose a combination of the 3 specialisations - in this case, you get no speciality designation - but on the other hand, you will have the possibility of a broader composition of the subjects you're interested in.

 VIA University College will accept applications from international students having at least 12 years of combined primary and secondary education awarding a diploma from an accredited secondary school.

-You must have mathematics at advanced level (corresponding to a Danish A-level), physics at intermediate level (corresponding to a Danish B-level) and chemistry at basic level (corresponding to a Danish C-level).
+You must have mathematics at an advanced level (corresponding to a Danish A-level), physics at an intermediate level (corresponding to a Danish B-level) and chemistry at a basic level (corresponding to a Danish C-level).